How do I find out whether I can get any benefits or subsidies?

 This also applies if you are applying for a job-related training course which has a drug test as part of the application process.

-It doesn’t apply to people who are known to WINZ as being dependent on drugs, undergoing or waiting for drug treatment, or taking prescription medication that can cause them to fail a drug test.
+It doesn’t apply to people who are known to Work and Income as being dependent on drugs, undergoing or waiting for drug treatment, or taking prescription medication that can cause them to fail a drug test.

 Youth activity obligations

-If you receive a benefit and your partner is aged 16-18 years, your partner may have youth activity obligations.
+If you receive the Jobseeker Support benefit and your partner is aged 16-18 years, your partner may have youth activity obligations.

-Anyone receiving a benefit must get approval from Work and Income before you go overseas for any length of time.
+Anyone receiving a benefit must tell Work and Income before going overseas for any length of time.
+Payments will only continue with approval from Work and Income.

-If you have an arrest warrant it must be cleared within 28 days after its issue.
-If it hasn’t been cleared within this time you’ll receive a letter from WINZ giving you a further ten days.
+If you have an arrest warrant it must be cleared (i.e. you go to court so that there is no longer an arrest warrant for you) within 28 days after its issue.
+If it hasn’t been cleared within this time you’ll receive a letter from Work and Income giving you a further ten days.
 If it hasn’t been cleared after this time your benefit will be affected.

-This also applies to partners of beneficiaries, and people receiving New Zealand Superannuation or Veteran’s Benefit.
+This also applies to partners of people receiving a benefit, and people receiving New Zealand Superannuation or Veteran’s Benefit.

-If you receive a benefit and have dependent children you’ll be required to:
+If you receive a benefit and have dependent children you’ll be expected to:

-- enrol your children aged five or six years in a school and ensure they attend
+- enrol your children in a school once they reach the age of five or six years, and ensure they attend;

-- enrol your children in a Primary Health Organisation
+- enrol your children with a doctor or medical practice that's part of a Primary Health Organisation;

-- keep your Well Child checks current for your children aged less than five years.
+- keep your Well Child / Tamariki Ora checks current for your children aged under five years.

 Different benefits have different obligations.
-More information about obligations is on the Work and Income website.
+More information about your obligations is on the Work and Income website.

 Back to top